 Example: Display Promotion Optimization Strategies for all groups of Products.

-- Area Chart: Use to quantify data using various colours signifying area between a line chart and mostly x-axis.
+- Use to quantify data using various colors signifying area between a line chart and mostly x-axis.

 Example: Displaying Monthly Sales figures for various products and groups.

-- Pie Chart: Quick and very easy to understand charts.
+- Quick and very easy to understand charts.
 Parts of a whole relationship is visually very appealing.

 Example: Contribution to Revenue by Product Families or Yearly Sales with Quarterly Sales Distribution.

 - XY Chart – Two significant variables plotted along two axes.